grippal/personal-portfolio/README.md

 # personal-portfolio

-Hello!
+Hello! <br>

-This is my personal portolio website.
+This is my personal portolio website. <br>

-I will be using it to display all of my projects as well as my resume.
+I will be using it to display all of my projects as well as my resume.<br>
 Hosted at <lukegrippa.com>

 # Tech Used: